milo123milo/loyalti/README.md

 # loyalti

+**DELETE function for Clients which have receipts ** Need To Implement

 Root user is created on init, it cant be created od edited from UI or API. username: root, password: root

 Install modules: npm install